 This king of white wine varieties is thought to historically derive from a wild vine that flourished in the Rhine Valley, and has been selected and developed over the years.
 In Austria, the varietal ripens along the Danube

 Origin: The earliest documentation of the name was in 1435, in Rüsselsheim.

-Parentage: The variety was probably taken from wild vines on the Oberrhein (the Upper Rhine).
+Parentage: Natural crossing of Weisser Heunisch and a Frankish variety (Traminer seedling).
+The variety was probably taken from wild vines on the Oberrhein (the Upper Rhine).
 Roter Riesling is a red grape variation, a bud mutation of the Weißer Riesling.
 The Weißer Riesling is not related to the Welschriesling variety.

 Vineyard area: This variety was brought from the Rhine to the Danube in Austria and is now – next to the Grüner Veltliner – the most important white wine variety in the Wachau.
-In premium vineyard sites, especially in the wine growing regions Wachau, Kremstal, Traisental, Kamptal as well as Wien (Vienna), Wagram and Weinviertel, the Riesling yields highly ripe grapes because it is a late harvest variety.
-The vineyard area for Riesling increased by 13% between 1999 and 2009.
+In premium vineyard sites, especially in the wine growing regions Wachau, Kremstal, Traisental, Kamptal as well as Wien (Vienna), Wagram and Weinviertel, the Riesling yields highly ripe grapes because it is a late-maturing variety.
+The vineyard area for Riesling increased steadily between 1999 and 2015.
 In Germany, Riesling is the most widely grown white variety for all quality levels of wine.

 Important ampelographic features: